 - Give an example where you had to resolve a difficult situation with a customer.

 - What do you believe makes a great leader and a great manager?

 - How you motivate other people?

 - Give an example where you felt passionately about something (eg a business case) but struggled to convince others.

-Failure / Self Criticism / Self Awareness
+Failure / Self Criticism / Self Awareness questions

 - Tell me about a product feature that didn’t pan out.
 What would you do differently now?

 - Tell me about a mistake you made and how you handled it.

 - Give an instance where you were criticised or felt attacked by a stakeholder.
 How did you handle it?